 - Advertisements will remain on the digital displays for a maximum of seven (7) days.
 MSU Departments may request an exception.

-The Office of University Housing & Culinary Services (UHCS) allows registered student organizations and University departments to request a table in the entrances to the dining halls for the purpose of presenting information to students.
+MSU University Student Housing and Culinary Services allow Registered Student Organizations and University departments to request a table in the entrances to Miller Dining Commons for the purpose of presenting information to students.

-- Registered MSU student organizations and University departments must request an information table with Culinary Services at least five (5) working days prior to their event.
-Culinary Services reserves the right to deny information table requests that have not been submitted at least five (5) working days prior to the event.
+- Registered MSU student organizations and University departments must request an information table with University Student Housing Life at least five (5) business days prior to the first day of tabling.
+University Student Housing reserves the right to deny information table requests that have not been submitted at least five (5) business days prior to the event.